hirsimaki-markus/python-2048/README.md

 # python-2048
 Command line clone of the game 2048 in python.
+No external libraries used

 ![](https://raw.githubusercontent.com/hirsimaki-markus/python-2048/master/2048/2048_gif.gif)